CoNarrative/precept-devtools/README.md

 - The facts that were inserted or retracted
 - That a logically-inserted fact was removed because a rule's condition no longer obtained (i.e., whether and why truth maintenance took place)

-Like most debugging tools, this allows us to show what happened during our program's execution, but we can go a step further and also show why.
+Like most debugging tools, this allows us to show what happened during our program's execution, but we're also able to go a step further and explain why.

 ## Features